 Section 6 – Certification of Compliance

-The Standing Committee of each diocese must certify to the Executive Committee of the Provincial Council by September 1, 2026, that the diocese has complied with the requirements of section 1.2 of this canon.
+The Standing Committee of each diocese must certify to the Executive Committee of the Provincial Council by September 1, 2026, that the diocese has complied with the requirements of Canon IV.7.1.2 of this canon.
 The form for this certification, as well as any supporting materials, shall be prescribed by the Executive Committee.

-A diocese may request that the Executive Committee, in its absolute discretion, authorize an extension of time to submit the certification required by section 6.1 of this canon.
-Any such extension may not extend further than two years from the date required by section 6.1 of this canon.
+A diocese may request that the Executive Committee, in its absolute discretion, authorize an extension of time to submit the certification required by Canon IV.7.6.1.
+Any such extension may not extend further than two years from the date required by Canon IV.7.6.1.

-Whenever a new bishop of a diocese is installed, within one year of his installation the Standing Committee of the diocese must recertify to the Executive Committee that the diocese has complied with the requirements of section 1.2 of this canon.
+Whenever a new bishop of a diocese is installed, within one year of his installation the Standing Committee of the diocese must recertify to the Executive Committee that the diocese has complied with the requirements of Canon IV.7.1.2.

 Canon 8 Sentences